Welcome to our Help Center.

 It will mine at your first choice when not rented, if your first choice pool is offline, it will attempt the second, and so on.

 When your rig is rented, your rig will mine at the renters configured pool location.

 Once you have finalized the setup of your rig, you should set the Rental Status to Available in order to list your rig on our site.
+All rigs listed will show up for rentals once 10 minutes have passed that the rig has been online, this is to reduce erroneous online rigs due to platform function or mistakes.
 It is also not required to have your rig listed as available, though we encourage you to do so.

 Also note your Worker Info used for connecting your rig to MiningRigRentals

 Your miner has to be pointed to one of our stratum servers below and user credentials for your rig have to be specified.
 We currently operate in the following regions: US East Coast (us-east), Europe/Amsterdam (eu), Europe/Germany (eu-de), US West Coast (us-west), US Central (us-central), and Asia-Pacific/Singapore (ap).

 The login credentials needed for your miner's configuration file look like this: (please, fill your Username.ID with the supplied Worker Info on your MiningRigRentals Rig)

 URL: stratum+tcp://us-central01.miningrigrentals.com:3333 Rig Worker name: Username.ID Password: anything